Does Reverse Osmosis Waste Water?

 This process generally requires about 4 gallons of water to produce one gallon of clean, filtered water.
 The amount of water used in the filtration process can vary depending on water temperature, contaminants present, and amount of dissolved solids in the water.

-Some water filtration systems try to reduce water usage by circulating the water back into the system repeatedly.
+Some water filtration systems try to reduce water usage by circulating the contaminated flush water back into the system repeatedly.
 But that approach quickly wears down the filter components and water filtration system.

-Other RO systems attempt to reduce water usage by sending the contaminate-concentrated water to the hot water line.
-But that doesn't make since most of us don't want to wash our hands or dishes with contaminated water.
+Other RO systems attempt to reduce water usage by sending the contaminated-concentrated water to the hot water line.
+But most people don't like that method since they would rather NOT want to wash our hands or dishes with contaminated water.

 Reverse Osmosis Proven Method for Clean Water

-Our company has been in the water filtration business since 1991, and we've found that reverse osmosis consistently proves to be one of the most effective way to filter water.
+Our company has been in the water filtration business for 25+ years, and we've found that reverse osmosis consistently proves to be one of the most effective ways to filter water.